frc0/frc0site/content/about/writing-content/2023mimcc-article-challenge.md

 ## Thank you for participating in the 2023 Macomb, MI Article Challenge!

 You probably got to this page by scanning a QR code.
 If you did not scan a QR code, you can still participate in the 2023 Macomb, MI Article Challenge anyways!
-You can participate in the 2023 Macomb, MI Article Challenge by writing an article that covers one of the two FIM Troy FRC competitions and follows the rules below.
+You can participate in the 2023 Macomb, MI Article Challenge by writing an article that covers one of the two FIM Macomb FRC competition and follows the rules below.

 ## Rules and Guidelines